soroushchehresa/unsplash-wallpapers/README.md

 # Unsplash Wallpapers
 A simple menubar app for Mac, Windows and Linux that brings stunning wallpapers from Unsplash right to your desktop.

-This project is an unofficial cross-platform version of [Unsplash Wallpapers](https://unsplash.com/wallpaper#mac-app) official application for Mac with more features.
+This project is an unofficial cross-platform desktop application based on [Unsplash Wallpapers official application for Mac](https://unsplash.com/wallpaper#mac-app) with more features and better performance.

 ## Demo